 2. Difficulties in laser welding of aluminum alloy

-For example, the low surface tension of liquid aluminum causes the collapse of small holes in laser deep penetration welding and the formation of pores;
+For instance, the low surface tension of liquid aluminum causes small holes to collapse during laser deep penetration welding and forms pores.
+Additionally, the low melting point alloying elements in the aluminum alloy tend to burn during laser welding, weakening the weld performance.

 a) Rough surface